 J.P.
-Morgan Self-Directed Investing at a glance
+Morgan Self-Directed Investing review 2023

 You’ll find J.P.
 Morgan Self-Directed Investing integrated into the Chase Mobile app, so if you already have that installed, you’re halfway to getting your trade on.
 You’ll be able to create watchlists, and each stock listed links off to its own page, with charts, basic financial statistics, earnings estimates and a trade button that gets you ready to buy or sell.

 A research tab provides the latest market news as well as news specifically on your watchlist stocks.
 From there you can access J.P.
 Morgan research reports and economic commentary.
 And you’ll be able to screen for mutual funds, ETFs and stocks using pre-prepared screens or you can define your own to sift through thousands of investment options.
 Click on one and you’re taken to a fund or stock page, where you can peruse the finer details and highlights.
 You’ll also be able to access educational resources here so you can learn about investing.